davazp/yarn-contrib/packages/plugin-production-install/README.md

 - `package.json`, yarn settings and plugins are included.
 - Removes `@types/*` that would otherwise be included by default.
 - `--pack` will run pack on the workspace and copy the files into the `outDir`
+- Removes `patch:` source from the yarn cache if it is unused, this includes `@yarnpkg/plugin-compat` patches of things like `typescript`.

 ## Install instructions